-The Compensation Committee structured the performance goals and vesting structure of the 2015/19 LTIP with the objective of aligning the medium and longer-term interests of the Company's executive officers with those of its stockholders.
-As discussed with respect to the 2015 Annual Bonus Plan, the Company is able to have sufficient cash flows to support sustainable long term growth and the ability to provide its stockholders with returns in the future.
-To reflect this objective, and consistent with the corporate goals of the 2015 Annual Bonus Plan, the Compensation Committee determined that the goal for the initial two-year vesting period under the 2015/19 LTIP should be the acquisition of \$500 million in income generating assets during such two-year period.
-Similar to the 2015 Annual Bonus Plan, the determination of the amount of income generating asset as the performance goal was based on the Company's cash flow projections as those being sufficient to provide the Company with resources to continue its long term growth plan and provide stockholders with returns.
-To incentivize the executive officers to only acquire high quality income generating assets that provide the levels of returns necessary for the cash flows of the business to achieve its longer term objectives, the Compensation Committee designed the performance goals corresponding to the subsequent vesting periods in years three, four and five of the 2015/19 LTIP so that they would measure the quality of the income generating assets acquired in the initial two-year vesting period.
-The performance goals for these subsequent vesting periods are that the income generating assets acquired in the initial two-year vesting period.
-The performance goals for these subsequent vesting periods are that the income generating assets acquired in the initial two-year period.

-projected cash flows, or returns, that the Company modeled when the acquisitions were consummated.
+The Compensation Committee structured the performance goals and vesting structure of the 2016/20 LTIP with the objective of aligning the medium-term and longer-term interests of our executive officers with those of our stockholders.
+The Compensation Committee believes that the acquisition and accumulation of high quality income generating assets is fundamental to ensuring that we are able to have sufficient cash flows to support sustainable long term growth and the ability to provide our stockholders with returns in the future.
+The Compensation Committee believes that this is such a critical objective while the Company transitions away from the Queen et al. derived revenue that it should be an element in both the annual bonus and long-term incentive plans, but much more heavily weighted in the long-term incentive plans as the key to growth for future years.
+To reflect this objective, the Compensation Committee determined that the goal for the initial two-year vesting period under the 2016/20 LTIP should be the acquisition of \$400 million in income generating assets during such two-year period.
+Similar to the 2016 Annual Bonus Plan, the determination of the amount of income generating asset acquisitions set as the performance goal was based on our cash flow projections.
+To incentivize the executive officers to only acquire high quality income generating assets that provide the levels of returns necessary for the cash flows of the business to achieve its longer term objectives, the Compensation Committee designed the performance goals corresponding to the subsequent vesting periods in years three, four in five of the 2016/20 LTIP so that they would measure the quality of the income generating assets acquired in the initial two-year vesting period.
+The performance goals for these subsequent vesting periods are that the income generating assets acquired in the initial two-year period must generate at least 75% of the projected cash flows, or returns, in the aggregate, that the Company modeled when the acquisitions were consummated.
 With such structure, the Compensation Committee effectively tied 50% of the potential awards to the accumulation of income generating assets and 50% of the potential awards to the quality of such assets.
+Generally, we do not present the projected cash flows for income generating assets until the end of the applicable performance period because it would be competitively harmful to do so, which is common practice for multi-year performance awards.